vsc-eco/vsc_nft_mgmt/readme.md

-# DAO Contract – User Guide
+# Oinoko DAO – User Guide

-This smart contract powers community-led projects on the VSC network.
-It allows people to create projects, join them, make proposals, vote on them, and manage shared funds — all in a transparent, on-chain way.
+This smart contract powers community-driven projects on the vsc network.
+It allows users to create projects, join them, make proposals, vote on proposals, and manage shared funds — all in a transparent, on-chain way powered by vsc smart contracts.

 ---

 ## 1. What You Can Do

 - **Create a Project**
   Start your own community project with a name, description, voting rules, and a shared treasury.
   You decide:
   - Who can make proposals (just you, or all members)
   - How members join (fixed fee for equal voting or stake-based for weighted voting)
   - The percentage of votes needed for approval
   - Proposal cost (goes into project funds)
   - Proposal duration
-  - Minimum/Exact join amounts
+  - Minimum/Exact join amounts needed for users to join
   - Optional: Enable/disable features like reward distribution, secret voting, and more

 - **Join a Project**
   Become a member by sending the required join amount (set by the project).
   - In **Democratic voting** projects, every member’s vote counts equally.
   - In **Stake-based voting**, your vote weight depends on your contribution amount.

 - **Make a Proposal**